-Self-concept revolves around how we view ourselves.
-This involves what you think of your behavior, characteristics, strengths, weaknesses, and abilities.
+Self-concept in psychology, a fundamental part of being human, is how you see and think about yourself.
+This involves what you believe about your behavior, characteristics, strengths, weaknesses, and abilities.
+Having a helpful self-concept is important because it impacts your choices, emotions, decisions, relationships and career.
 To gain a clearer understanding of your strengths and how they contribute to your self-concept, consider taking the HIGH5 strengths assessment.
-This assessment provides valuable insights into your top strengths, helping you develop a more accurate and positive view of yourself.
+This assessment provides valuable insights into your top strengths, helping you develop a more accurate and positive self-concept.

 What is self-concept?